-Social Difference: Race, Ethnicity, Gender, 417 Class, Sex, and Disability
+417 Social Difference: Race, Ethnicity, Gender, Class, Sex, and Disability

 Explores current theories of social difference and the personal, social, economic, and political effects of these differences in Canadian, western, and international contexts.
 Topics include oppression, resistance, identity politics, and discourse theory.
 Starting with the question, "What differences do some differences make?"
 Students will examine how issues of difference become relations of dominance.
 Prerequisite: SOCI 215.
 Cross-listed as WMGS 417.
 Prerequisite: 12 credits of SOCI.
 Three credits.
-Not offered 2018-2019.

-Ancestry, Society, and Personal Identity
+421 Ancestry, Society, and Personal Identity

 This course attempts to locate personal biography in the context of social history.
 Students' genealogies provide the starting point for explorations of family, social history, and personal identity.
 Students will apply sociological ideas to the historical periods that helped shape their personal and family histories.
 Prerequisite: 12 credits of SOCI.
 Three credits.
-Not offered 2018-2019.

-Friendship and Personal Life
+427 Friendship and Personal Life